bhoomi65/webpackly/README.md

 # webpackly
-It will basic setup for webpack.
+It has basic setup for webpack.